 Our collective experience since the original constitution was written leads to suggesting the following more specific limiting amendments for consideration by the delegates if multiple amendments are allowed in the application to Congress process:

-Such a constitutional convention could be specifically disallowed from considering any topic except those listed above and those directly related to those topics including only:• Any change to the constitution that might otherwise be necessary to make the proposed changes
+Such a constitutional convention could be specifically disallowed from considering any topic except those listed above and those directly related to those topics including only:

 There is nothing limiting delegates from the various states getting together to work out the wording for a call for a formal convention before even applying to Congress.
 The most influential delegates for such a “pre-convention” would be those most trusted by the individual state legislatures.